 “Co-ink-a-dink,” O said.
 “I was ringing you as you were ringing me!
 Wanna be my bridesmaid when I get married in February?”

 “Congratulations, O!
 I’d love that.
 But—are you sure you want me there?”

 “Absolutely, I want you there!
 Sterling will go ballistic but she’s already pissed about me not doing it in June on Charles’s revolting old plantation.”

 “So who are you marrying in February?”

 “Keith O’Donnell, who’s a blast.
-He runs his family’s tree nursery.
+His family owns a tree nursery.
+He’s the manager, I guess.
 The big ceremony’s been planned at some hyped-up extension of Monticello.
 But it’s nice, and Daddy’s Fruit Loop wife will be in L.A.”

 “Walter’s wife, of course, right.
 But, will—will he…?”

 “He’s walking me down the aisle.”
 O giggled, “He’s giving me away.”